An 11-year-old boy with penile retraction underwent reconstructive surgery, improving both his appearance and physiological function.

 Master Thach further shared that in Bao Nam's case, because his family brought him for examination at a pre-pubescent age, it was very difficult to prepare him mentally.
 In addition, his penis had already grown to two-thirds the size of a normal penis, so the surgery to release it took much longer.
 The surgery lasted more than two hours, double the time compared to a similar case in children under 6 years old.

-This defect is characterized by a small, short penis that sinks deep into the pubic area.
-The disease is often detected late or misdiagnosed as phimosis.
-For children with this defect, the foreskin is not cut but serves to cover the penis during plastic surgery.
+This congenital defect manifests as a small, short penis that is deeply recessed into the pubic area.
+The condition is often detected late or misdiagnosed as phimosis.
+In children with this defect, the foreskin is not removed but serves to cover the shaft of the penis during reconstructive surgery.

-To identify, obese children need to lose weight before assessing the subsidence.
-For children with normal health, parents can check and observe themselves.
-If the penis seems to only protrude a small amount of skin or a very small part of less than 1 cm, the child should be taken to the doctor.
+To determine if the penis is retracted, obese children need to lose weight before assessing its retraction.
+For children with normal body weight, parents can perform a self-examination and observation.
+If the penis appears to protrude only a small clump of skin or a very small portion (less than 1 cm), the child should be taken to a doctor.

 Master Thach noted that for children with retracted penis, parents should detect the condition early and take their children to reputable medical facilities for examination and intervention before they start primary school, to avoid feelings of inferiority or psychological trauma.
 Furthermore, at this stage, the retracted genitalia are easily freed, and the missing skin needs less coverage.
 This deformity can cause difficulties in daily hygiene, affect psychology, and in the long term may affect the quality of sexual life.
 Early detection and treatment help reduce discomfort and limit negative complications for children.